 Life outside of Calvin College

-Young Kim loves spending time with his wife, Betty, and their sons, Ewan and Rhys.
+Young Kim loves spending time with his wife and two sons.

-Prof. Kim teaches Latin and Greek regularly in the Classics department, and he has also taught church history at Calvin Seminary.
+Prof. Kim teaches Latin and Greek regularly in the Classics department and is currently serving as Chair of that department.
+He has also taught church history at Calvin Seminary.

 See a partial list of Young Kim's publications.